moyiz/git-dev.nvim/README.md

 # git-dev.nvim

-Explore remote git repositories inside neovim (experimental).
+Open remote git repositories in the comfort of Neovim.

 A plugin to open remote Git repositories inside Neovim by managing ephemeral shallow clones automatically.
 It aims to provide a similar experience to